ColbaTechnologies/S3-actions/README.md

-# GitHub Action to delete files from S3 Bucket
+# GitHub Action to delete and sync files from S3 Bucket

 Fork of [s3-sync-action](https://github.com/jakejarvis/s3-sync-action).